Linyxus/capless-lean/README.md

-# A Lean Mechanization of Capless
+# A Lean Mechanisation of Capless

-This mechanization takes a extrinsically-typed and DeBruijn-indexed representation. `Capless.lean` is the index file.
+This mechanisation takes a extrinsically-typed and DeBruijn-indexed representation. `Capless.lean` is the index file.

 ## Well-Scoped Terms